sodascience/osmenrich/README.md

 This package is developed and maintained by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.

 Do you have questions, suggestions, or remarks?
-File an issue in our issue tracker or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren) ([@ejvankesteren](https://twitter.com/ejvankesteren)) or [Leonardo
+File an issue in the issue tracker or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren) ([@ejvankesteren](https://twitter.com/ejvankesteren)) or [Leonardo